Floflis/firstlogon-tour/README.md

 # Ubuntu Cinnamon first logon Tour

-A Flutter application designed to provide a first-logon tour/wizard for Ubuntu and other Linux distros.
+A Flutter application designed to provide a first-logon tour/wizard for Ubuntu and other Debian-based distros; also, a replacement to the [ubuntu-welcome](https://github.com/canonical/ubuntu-welcome) app, running on its place and later calling it on Ubuntu-based distros.

+Currently supporting only Cinnamon as DE, but planned to add individual cases for the most popular distros and DEs.

 It leverages external executables, which can be Rust programs or Bash script executables.

-Currently supporting only Cinnamon as DE, but planned to add individual cases for the most popular distros and DEs.

 ## Screenshots